Department of Biotechnology

 Dr. A. A. ARUNKUMAR

-3. ARUNKUMAR, Anbu Aravazhi, Nagaraj VIJAYA LAKSHMI, and Arunachalam “Osteological characterization of the genus Puntius (Teleostei: Cyprinidae) recorded from six river systems of southern Western Ghats, India.”
-Iranian Journal of Ichthyology 5.2 (2018):139-166.
+2. Arunkumar Anbu Aravazhi, Nagaraj VIJAYA LAKSHMI, and Arunachalam “Osteological characterization of the genus Puntius (Teleostei: Cyprinidae) recorded from six river systems of southern Western Ghats, India.”
+Iranian Journal of Ichthyology 5(2) (2018):139-166.

 Dr. D. PRABHU

 5. Prabhu D, Rajamanikandan S, Amala M, Saritha P, Jeyakanthan J, Ramasamy, P. Functional Characterization, Mechanism and Mode of Action of the Putative Streptomycin Adenylyltransferase from Serratia marcescens.
-Antibiotics (Basel), 11, 1722, 2022 (IF: 5.22).
+Antibiotics (Basel), 11, 1722, 2022 (Impact Factor: 5.22).

 Dr. K. CHINNADURAI